 • Seal ductwork: varies based on house size

-Jack's Heating, Cooling, Stoves & Fireplaces Can Solve Your Furnace Issues Quickly and Affordably
+Jack's Heating, Cooling, Stoves & Fireplaces Will Work Hard to Resolve Your Furnace Problems as Soon as Possible

-Furnace issues can be a costly headache, but not when you work with Jack's Heating, Cooling, Stoves & Fireplaces.
-We’ve been providing the quality, affordable furnace repair Alliance homeowners have relied on since {year}.
-Contact us at 308-321-4703 to receive your free estimate today.
+Furnace problems can be an expensive headache, but not when you work with Jack's Heating, Cooling, Stoves & Fireplaces.
+We’ve been delivering the quality, affordable furnace repair Alliance homeowners have relied on since {year}.
+Contact us at 308-762-1613 to receive your free estimate today.